vrockai/pipeline-test/docs/content.md

 ---

-## The impacts of ocean acidification, warming and their interactive effects on coral prokaryotic symbionts
+## The impacts of ocean acidification, warming and their interactive effects on coral prokaryotic symbionts.
+ 10.06.2023, _J Li, G Chai, Y Xiao, Z Li_

+Reef-building corals, the foundation of tropical coral reefs, are vulnerable to climate change e.g. ocean acidification and elevated seawater temperature.
+Coral microbiome plays a key role in host acclimatization and maintenance of the coral holobiont's homeostasis under different environmental conditions, however, the response patterns of coral prokaryotic symbionts to ocean acidification and/or warming are rarely known at the metatranscriptional level, particularly the knowledge of interactive and persistent effects is limited.
+Using branching Acropora valida and massive Galaxea fascicularis as models in a lab system simulating extreme ocean acidification (pH 7.7) and/or warming (32 °C) in the future, we investigated the changes of in situ active prokaryotic symbionts community and gene expression of corals under/after (6/9 d) acidification (A), warming (H) and acidification-warming (AH) by metatranscriptome analysis with pH8.1, 26 °C as the control.

 [Source](https://doi.org/10.1186/s40793-023-00505-w)

+10.1186/s40793-023-00505-w

 ---